theGreatProgrammers/JavaScript-Calculator/README.md

 Thanks for using!!

-Refer this link for seeing the finished product
+Refer this link to view the finished product

 https://thegreatprogrammers.github.io/JavaScript-Calculator/.